-The requirements for a minor in Religion are eighteen hours of courses in Religion.
-Only one introductory course (i.e. Religion 101, 102, or 103) may count toward the minor.
-The minor requires three additional courses at the 300-level or above, at least one of which must be a departmental seminar or the departmental colloquium (from Religion 405, 415, 425, 435, or 444 and 445).
+The requirements for a minor in Religion are nineteen hours of courses in Religion.
+The minor requires one course at the 200-level or higher, two additional courses at the 300-level or above, as well as the pre-thesis seminar and the departmental colloquium (Religion 444 and Religion 445).
 In addition to Religion courses, Philosophy 217 and Greek 303 may serve as electives toward the Religion minor.